mattingsdal/Corkwing.1/README.md

 # Corkwing.1
-Documentaiton of scripts used in paper 1
+Documentaiton of scripts used in paper 1.
+ALl code require a vcf file.